maliahavlicek/ci_mentor_insights/PORTFOLIO_2_JAVASCRIPT_ESSENTIALS.md

 ### Defect Tracking

 You should mention  any  bugs or problems you discovered during your testing, even if you haven't addressed them yet.
+Again there are 3 different ways to do this, by your final project you should be using git hub tools.

+**1. Markdown**
+Desribe the issue in markdown.
+Include steps to reproduce, then what you did to resolve it.

+1. Contact form allows anything for email collection, even blank.
+   1. added pattern to HTML to make it have at least one character then the @ sybmol then a least one character and the . sign and at least one - 3 characters at the end.

+**2. Use Spreadsheets**
 Here is a [Defect Tracking Template](https://docs.google.com/spreadsheets/d/1tYB4X4wTCNEW_Y1no3hsGbclh2bLokl_I5Ev3s5EuJA/edit?usp=sharing) you use as a starting point to track defects.
 Make a copy of the sheet to your own account and update the Features sheet to match your project.

+**3. Use Github Agile Tools**
+Create Custom Issue Template and a milestone in git hub.[Here's a brief overview](https://docs.google.com/document/d/1nDS5tZeMO77Dfq85IZGMSV6C41XaPm9FwcpR3k-UTVc/edit?usp=sharing) I put together on how to do this.

 ### Defects of Note
 Some defects are more pesky than others.
 Highlight 3-5 of the bugs that drove you the most nuts and how you finally ended up resolving them.